 - Bring to the boil and then reduce to a simmer for 25 minutes, stirring occasionally.

-- Ladle into the warm jars and seal with lids (makes enough to fill about 3 standard sized jars).
+- Ladle into the hot, sterilised jars (see notes) and seal with lids immediately (makes enough to fill just over 2 large 500 ml jars).

 - Allow to cool, then store in a cool, dark place.

 - Best eaten within the first year.
 Once open keep in the fridge and consume within 4 weeks.
 Can be eaten straight away or keep for a few weeks to allow flavours to develop further.